shipharbor/merry/README.md

 the `done()` function has a signature of `done(err|null, null|readableStream|string|object)`.

-### middleware.schema(string)
-Takes a JSON string to validate the response against.
-It will parse and validate the `res` against the schema, and attach it to `ctx.body` as part of middleware.

 ### merry.parse.json(req, handler(err, object))
 Parse JSON in request body.
 Returns an object.